 This capstone course will allow the student to demonstrate the full knowledge they have obtained throughout the program to effectively manage and lead in any healthcare setting.
 Health care is a complex and evolving industry that requires distinction in its management from senior leaders to frontline or new managers.
 The capstone course is a culmination of the Health Care Management and Leadership program that sets the groundwork for this course.
 This course requires students to broaden their knowledge by synthesizing program content to healthcare decision-making, multidisciplinary collaboration, and evidence-based management practices to achieve high quality, patient satisfaction, and fiscally sound operations.
-The primary objective of will be to advance the comprehension and collaboration of healthcare administration through practical applications to prepare students to assume managerial responsibilities in one of the many types of healthcare settings.
+The primary objective of will be to advance the comprehension and collaboration of healthcare settings.
 It is expected students think comprehensively, strategically, and demonstrate command of the healthcare program content through critical thinking and problem solving, use the language of the healthcare industry, and apply industry principles and/or theories to contemporary healthcare issues through high quality academic and professional writing and critical thinking.